 1. Download the 10 Steps to Stop and Prevent Bullying List

-The National Education Association (NEA) provides a 10-step list of how to stop and prevent bullying.
-Go here to download the list.
-Make copies.
-Pass it out to staff members, friends, and family.
+Firstly, the National Education Association (NEA) provides a 10-step list of how to stop and prevent bullying.
+Go here to download the list and make copies then pass it out to staff members, friends, and family.

 2. Take the Pledge: Stand Up for Bullied Students

-As part of the NEA’s Bully Free: It Starts with Me campaign, you can take a pledge and receive a poster and pin to display your support.
+Secondly, as part of the NEA’s Bully Free: It Starts with Me campaign, you can take a pledge and you receive a poster and pin to display your support.
 Go here to take the pledge.

 3. Go Orange on Unity Day

-Go orange on Wednesday, October 22, 2014 to send a message of support.
-Wear an orange shirt, tie, pants, hat.
-Create an orange banner to hang up at your facility.
-Show your support by taking pictures and sharing them on the Unity Day Facebook Event Page.
+Thirdly, go orange on Unity Day to send a message of support.
+In addition, wear an orange shirt, tie, pants, hat.
+Similarly, create an orange banner to hang up at your facility.
+Show your support by taking pictures and after that share them on the Unity Day Facebook Event Page.
 Check out PACER’s Unity Day page for more ways to get involved.

 PACER also offers Unity Day posters to display in your facility.
 One poster is shipped at no charge.
-A pack of 10 is $10 shipping.
+However, a pack of 10 is $10 shipping.
 Go here to order your posters.